 He has worked extensively in theatre, film and dance, in particular with the music-theatre company Operating Theatre, which he co-founded with performer Olwen Fouéré, and whose aim was to integrate music as an equal partner in the theatrical experience.
 Operating Theatre performed in conventional and site-specific venues in Ireland, England, Holland, France, Venezuela and the USA and released several records.

 Babel, his magnum opus, was begun in 1990 and had its first public showing in an entire wing of the Irish Museum of Modern Art in 1992 as a dance piece.
 Subsequent sections were composed during residencies at the University of Washington in Seattle, the Banff Centre for the Arts in Canada, the EMS studios in Stockholm and at the Royal Conservatory of Music in The Hague.
 A five-CD box set Babel was released to celebrate the work’s completion and the composer’s fiftieth birthday in 1999.
-Each piece of music is a ‘room’ or space within an imaginary Tower Of Babel, housing many musical languages.
+Each piece of music is a ‘room’ or space within an imaginary Tower Of Babel, a celebration of the multiplicity of musical language.

 Other works include a piano score for the Gate Theatre production of Salomé, directed by Steven Berkoff, which played in Dublin, London’s West End and on three world tours.
 The music, performed by the composer, was released on CD in 2000, as was the CD Under the Green Time, a collaboration with the Netherlands Wind Ensemble.
 A large-scale electronic work Passades was released on three CDs between 2004-2007 on Dutch and German labels.